Setting Up Your On-Site Printer to Connect to PheedLoop Servers

 - Using a Windows computer, follow the instructions on Zebra's website here to set up your Zebra printer as a Generic Text Printer

-- If you intend on connecting your printer via its ethernet port (most common), download this file (if your printer offers wifi as an option and you intend to connect via wifi, download this file)
+- If you intend on connecting your printer via its ethernet port (most common), download this file (if your printer offers wifi as an option and you intend to connect via wifi, download this file). *Please save file as.

 - Open the file in a text editor, and print it (using the standard print function, Ctrl + P or via the File menu) to the Generic Text Printer you just set up above